nv-morpheus/Morpheus/docs/source/developer_guide/guides/7_python_modules.md

 The `my_test_module_initialization` function is called by the Morpheus module loader when the module is loaded.
 It then creates a new instance of the module, which creates the appropriate MRC nodes and edges, and registers inputs and outputs that other modules or MRC nodes can connect to.

-Note that we also obtain a 'module_config' object from the builder.
+Note that we also obtain a `module_config` object from the builder.
 This object is a dictionary that contains all configuration parameters that were passed to the module when it was loaded.
 This is useful for allowing modules to customize their behavior based on runtime parameters.
 We will see an example of this in the next section.

 ### Loading the Module